 - scientific merit (i.e., background, methodology) of the proposed project;

-- clarity and feasibility of the proposed objectives/plans of the visit;
+- clarity and feasibility of the proposed objectives/plans of the project;

 - qualification of applicant;